lescx/lescx/README.md

 PGP makes it easy to make mistakes, so I prefer a simpler approach for initial contact for most people.

-If you are sure you know what you are doing (and knew it when you created and stored the private key in a reasonably secure place), use my public key, **check the fingerprint** and send me an encrypted email at: contact [at] les (dot} cx or encrypt your messages via matrix, if you are really paranoid.
+If you are sure you know what you are doing (and knew it when you created and stored the private key in a reasonably secure place), use my public key, **check the fingerprint** and send me an encrypted email at: \[] [at] les (dot} cx or encrypt your messages via matrix, if you are really paranoid.

 - PGP public key:
   - [HTTP](https://les.cx)